Department of Music

 Concentration

-Our revised concentration offers a single, flexible set of requirements that can be tailored to each individual student’s interests.
+Our concentration offers a single, flexible set of requirements that can be tailored to each individual student’s interests.

-• First, we wanted to give students the flexibility to chart their own pathway through our curriculum.
+Our concentration offers a single, flexible set of requirements that can be tailored to each individual student’s interests.
 A jazz pianist can learn to compose experimental concert music, a classically trained cellist can gain experience in studio production, or a musical theater performer can develop an interest in Latin American music, popular music theory, or instrument building.
 Students can choose courses that reflect their interests while expanding their intellectual and creative horizons.

 Music Performance